MatthewPugliese/TerraformVPC/README.md

 A video scrolling through all of the components of the VPC on an example AWS account can be found here: https://www.youtube.com/watch?v=eK5VeazQyr0

+If there are any issues with building or running any aspect of the program, feel free to contact my at mfpugliese@colgate.edu or (914) 708-7991.